privacyguides/privacyguides.org/docs/vpn.md

 #### :material-check:{ .pg-green } Anti-Censorship

-IVPN has obfuscation modes using the [v2ray](https://v2ray.com/en/index.html) project which helps in situations where VPN protocols like OpenVPN or Wireguard are blocked.
+IVPN has obfuscation modes using [v2ray](https://v2ray.com/en/index.html) which helps in situations where VPN protocols like OpenVPN or Wireguard are blocked.
 Currently this feature is only available on Desktop and [iOS](https://ivpn.net/knowledgebase/ios/v2ray).
 It has two modes where it can use [VMess](https://guide.v2fly.org/en_US/basics/vmess.html) over QUIC or TCP connections.
 QUIC is a modern protocol with better congestion control and therefore may be faster with reduced latency.
 The TCP mode makes your data appear as regular HTTP traffic.

 #### :material-check:{ .pg-green } Mobile Clients